Consortis-Geospatial/evrymap/README.md

       value: {file: "link1" , ... data of feature }
 }
 ```
+- **openResults** : boolean.
+Defaults to true.
+If false it changes the identify cluster interaction to the select interaction
+- **closeBbox** : boolean.
+Defaults to false.
+If true it hides the bbox tool in bottom toolbar

 E.g.a feature that is returned by the service_url
 ```
 {